 VMware Cloud Foundation (VCF) improves VMware admin productivity.
-Yet before VCF takes over, administrators must prepare the hardware precisely as recommended by the VMware Compatibility List (HCL) for each VCF cluster to be installed.
-RackN has been working with the VMware VCF team to create an integrated software solution that provides bare-metal automation to improve hardware bootstrapping capabilities, creating fully functioning secure VCF clusters in minutes.
+Yet before it takes over, administrators must prepare the hardware precisely as recommended by the VMware Compatibility List (HCL) for each VCF cluster.
+RackN has been working with the VMware team to create an integrated software solution that provides bare-metal automation that improve hardware bootstrapping capabilities.
+This enables the creation of fully functioning secure VCF clusters in minutes.

 RackN Extends VCF Automation to the Hardware Layer

-RackN Integrated Bare Metal Automation eliminates all manual steps to fully automate VMware infrastructure from bare metal via the Digital Rebar Platform.
-The solution uses the VMware Hardware Compatibility List (HCL), creates automation to prepare hardware for fully functioning clusters from bare metal in hours.
+RackN Integrated Bare Metal Automation eliminates all manual intstallation steps.
+It fully automates VMware infrastructure from bare metal via the Digital Rebar Platform.
+Additionally, the solution adheres to the VMware HCL, creating automation that prepares the hardware to host fully functioning clusters from bare metal.
 The VMware workflow automation includes deep inventory, system HCL validation and firmware deployment for multiple hardware vendors.

 Multi-site Requirements: An automated, no-touch way to prepare thousands of servers for VCF installation.
-This automated method had to tightly integrate with existing VCF management and the adhere to the HCL.
+This automated method tightly must integrate with existing VCF management and adhere to the HCL.

-- Highly Secure: Demanding security requirements for each server including unique passwords, custom password requirements, properly signed certificates, specific VLANs and the enablement of Secure Boot.
+- Highly Secure: Demanding security requirements for each server.
+Requirements include unique passwords, custom passwords, properly signed certificates, specific VLANs enabled and the enablement of Secure Boot.